BenWassa/dukkha/scripts/README.md

 **What it does**:
 - Reads markdown files with YAML front-matter from `src/protocols/` and `src/pages/`
-- Converts markdown to HTML with proper footnote handling
+- Converts markdown to HTML with enhanced footnote handling (no duplication)
+- Processes footnotes extension and removes auto-generated divs from main content
+- Extracts footnote definitions for custom footnotes sections
 - Generates individual protocol pages, main content pages, and protocol index
 - Preserves manual CSS improvements and navigation structure
 - Creates manifest file for protocol metadata